segmentio/segment-docs/src/connections/destinations/destination-filters.md

  - Prevent test or internally-generated events from reaching your production tools.

- **Note**: Destination Filters are currently available to Business Tier customers only
+ **Note**: Destination Filters are currently available to Business Tier customers only.

 ### Destination Filtering Limitations